Ethnic Rhinoplasty (Nose Job)

 The following are some common concerns that Ethnic Rhinoplasty can address:

 Having a low bridge is a common finding in Asian and African American noses.
 This patient had septal cartilage harvested, layered and then carved to create a customized implant.
 This was then placed over her nasal bridge using a hidden incision inside the nose (closed or endonasal approach).
-On frontal view one can see how the patient's nose appears less wide and her eyes seem closer together.
-On profile view a naturally augmented bridge can be seen.
+On frontal view, one can see how the patient's nose appears less wide and her eyes seem closer together.
+On profile view, a naturally augmented bridge can be seen.

 This gentleman also presented with a low nasal bridge.
 Dr. Lamperti used the patient's ear cartilage that he then layered and carved before placing over the dorsum using a closed rhinoplasty approach.
-After surgery one can appreciate a higher starting point for the bridge and a less concave profile line.
+After surgery, one can appreciate a higher starting point for the bridge and a less concave profile line.

 This Asian rhinoplasty patient of Japanese background also wanted to build up her bridge height.
 Dr. Lamperti used her septal cartilage along with an ear cartilage graft to create a customized dorsal augmentation graft.
 In the before and 1 year after photos you can see how her bridge looks much more narrow thanks to the increased bridge height.

 Non-Caucasian noses are often notable for having relatively bulbous tips.
 The cause can be pinpointed to a variety of factors including thick skin, convex nasal tip cartilages, and a discrete fat pad between the nasal tip cartilages and skin.
 This patient is a good example of the role of both the subcutaneous fat pad and the orientation of the nasal tip cartilages.
-Besides improving the patient's tip bulbosity Dr. Lamperti also augmented the patient's nasal bridge using septal cartilage and narrowed her nostril width using a alar wedge excision.
+Besides improving the patient's tip bulbosity Dr. Lamperti also augmented the patient's nasal bridge using septal cartilage and narrowed her nostril width using an alar wedge excision.

 This patient also had concerns about the fullness and width of her nasal tip.
 Once again, by flattening the excessively convex tip cartilages a more refined tip contour is created.
 This patient's cartilages were also quite wide, necessitating conservative trimming of the cartilage as well.
 On profile, the patient wished to create a smaller, more feminine nose.
 A natural profile line was created while also deprojecting the nasal tip.